-Stakeholders and volunteers may have insights or priorities that you may not have considered.
+Your stakeholders and volunteers may have insights or priorities that you may not have considered.
 Will your volunteers have a chance to voice their opinions of your event's workplan?
-Has your community been able to share input on your event's priorities?
+Has your community been able to provide input on the priorities for your event?